This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 If you have a child with cerebral palsy, taking legal action could be crucial in getting justice for medical mistakes or discrimination.
 The process of filing a cerebral palsy lawsuit in Minnesota or any state can be intimidating and complicated.
-Yet, when you do file a lawsuit, you give your child a chance at a better life by potentially recovering damages.
+Yet, when you do file a lawsuit, it’s important to first understand the basics of the legal process and have an experienced cerebral palsy lawyer to guide you.

 Do I Need a Lawyer in Minnesota for Filing a Cerebral Palsy Lawsuit?